Václav Pilař

-Václav Pilař ([ˈvaːtslaf ˈpɪlar̝̊]; born 13 October 1988) is a Czech professional footballer who plays as a winger for Viktoria Plzeň.
-He has also been capped internationally for the Czech Republic.
+Václav Pilař ([ˈvaːtslaf ˈpɪlar̝̊]; born 13 October 1988) is a Czech professional footballer who plays as a winger for Hradec Králové.
+He represented the Czech Republic at international level between 2011 and 2015.

 Club career

 Pilař joined Plzeň on loan from Hradec Králové at the beginning of the 2011–12 Czech First League season.

-After declining to sign a contract with Plzeň in November 2011, Pilař was reported to have signed a contract with German side VfL Wolfsburg.
+After rejecting to sign a contract with Plzeň in November 2011, Pilař was reported to have signed a contract with German side VfL Wolfsburg.
 In January 2012, it was announced that Pilař would join VfL Wolfsburg in the summer but would be staying in the Czech Republic in the lead up to the UEFA Euro 2012 tournament.

-He was injured in the summer of 2012 and didn't play a single match for Wolfsburg during the 2012–13 season.
-In the summer of 2013, Pilař joined SC Freiburg on loan.
+Pilař was injured in summer 2012, thus did not play any match for Wolfsburg during the 2012–13 Bundesliga.
+He joined SC Freiburg on loan exactly the following summer.
 Having been out for 14 months, Pilař returned to action in an October 2013 friendly match for Freiburg against 2.
 Bundesliga side Sandhausen.

 International career

-Pilař made his debut for the Czech Republic on 4 June 2011.
+Pilař debuted for the Czech Republic on 4 June 2011 at the Kirin Cup against Peru.
 He scored his first senior international goal against Montenegro in the UEFA Euro 2012 qualifying play-offs in November 2011.

-He scored the Czech Republic's first goal in their opening game of the UEFA Euro 2012 tournament against Russia when they were 2–0 down.
+Pilař scored the Czech Republic's first goal in their opening game of the UEFA Euro 2012 tournament against Russia when they were 2–0 down.
 In the second match of the tournament, Pilař scored the winning goal in the 2–1 victory against Greece, earning the Man of the match accolade in the process.